-$$EPS = \frac{\text{Net Income}}{\text{Shares Outstanding}} = \frac{\$2.0 \text{ Million}}{3.6 \text{ Million Shares}} = \$0.556 \text{ per Share}$$ (2.5)
+$$EPS = \frac{Net Income}{Shares Outstanding} = \frac{\$2.0 \text{ Million}}{3.6 \text{ Million Shares}} = \$0.556 \text{ per Share}$$ (2.5)

-Although Global has only 3.6 million shares outstanding as of the end of 2022, the number of shares outstanding may grow if Global compensates employees with grants of stock or stock options that give the holder the right to buy a certain number of shares by a specific date at a specific price.
+Although Global has only 3.6 million shares outstanding as of the end of 2018, the number of shares outstanding may grow if Global compensates its employees or executives with stock options that give the holder the right to buy a certain number of shares by a specific date at a specific price.
 If the options are "exercised," the company issues new stock and the number of shares outstanding will grow.
 The number of shares may also grow if the firm issues convertible bonds, a form of debt that can be converted to shares.
 Because there will be more total shares to divide the same earnings, this growth in the number of shares is referred to as dilution.
-Firms disclose the potential for dilution by reporting diluted EPS, which computes earnings per share as though any in-the-money stock options, stock grants, or dilutive convertible debt had already been exercised or converted.
-For example, in 2021, Global granted 200,000 shares of restricted stock units (RSUs) to its key executives.
-While these are currently unvested, they will ultimately increase the number of shares outstanding, so Global's diluted EPS is \$2 million/(3.6 + 0.2) million shares = $$0.526.^7$
+Firms disclose the potential for dilution by reporting diluted EPS, which represents earnings per share for the company calculated as though, for example, in-the-money stock options or other stock-based compensation had been exercised or dilutive convertible debt had been converted.
+For example, in 2017, Global awarded 200,000 shares of restricted stock to its key executives.
+While these are currently unvested, they will ultimately increase the number of shares outstanding, so Global's diluted EPS is \$2 million/3.8 million shares = \$0.526.7